Singer and actress Marianne Faithfull dies aged 78

 Faithfull’s hits included As Tears Go By, which was written by The Rolling Stones’ Sir Mick Jagger and Keith Richards.

-In addition to her music career, Faithfull also acted in films including The Girl on a Motorcycle, as well as theatre productions.
+In addition to her music career, Faithfull also acted in films including The Girl On A Motorcycle with French actor Alain Delon, as well as theatre productions.

 A statement said: “It is with deep sadness that we announce the death of the singer, songwriter and actress Marianne Faithfull.